bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 Once all fields are filled in, click "Create".

 For some templates/ISO used at VM creation you are offered to accept the "Template/ISO Terms and Conditions Agreement".
 An administrator is able to specify an agreement for a template or ISO.
-Then a user must confirm it to continue VM installation from a chosen source.
-An agreement may specify, for example, software licensing terms or restrictions on the liability of the software template vendor.
+An agreement may determine, for example, software licensing terms or restrictions on the liability of the software template vendor.
+A user must confirm it to continue VM installation from a chosen source.

 If you are creating a virtual machine on the base of a template/ISO that requires an agreement, read the terms in the appeared window and click "Agree" to continue.